tvghung/monopoly/project-document/ui-ux-overhaul/04_PHASE_4_GAMEPLAY_ACTIONS.md

 # Phase 4 - Gameplay Actions and Presentation Orchestration

-Status: The bounded corrective Phase 4 client implementation slice (A-F) and the final pre-Phase-5 board readability pass are complete in this branch, including gameplay HUD/consequence hardening and the existing dice/rent presentation work.
-Live 2-player WebGL gameplay UAT and Electron gameplay UAT, database, remote-CI, and unavailable-environment checks remain separately reported as PASS/PARTIAL/NOT RUN gates; this document does not turn those unavailable checks into passes.
-Richer movement-cause, card-identity, and transfer-attribution contracts remain open.
+CURRENT STATUS — 2026-08-23: Phase 4 gameplay/presentation feature
+implementation is CLOSED.
+The V7 authority, durable card interaction, bounded semantic event lanes, single presentation pipeline, approved board/dice/building contracts, and final pre-Phase-5 readability slice are the current source of truth.
+Phase 5 is the next implementation phase; no new Phase 4 gameplay feature is required before it.
+This closeout does not imply that every manual, environment, database, Electron, or remote-CI gate was run: those remain explicitly reported as PASS/PARTIAL/NOT RUN below.
+The current board-readability fixture is about `227` draw calls, above the normal `≤210` target but below the hard `<240` limit; accept this as a Phase-5 performance guardrail, not unfinished gameplay authority.

-Phase 4.0/4.1 contract audit:
+Historical Phase 4.0/4.1 contract audit:
 [04A_PHASE_4_0_CONTRACT_AUDIT.md](04A_PHASE_4_0_CONTRACT_AUDIT.md).
-Movement cause/route, card identity, and transfer attribution remain open contracts.
+Its pre-V7 open findings remain historical; the current V7 resolutions and the intentional unsupported-movement `SNAP` fallback are recorded in that audit's current-status note and Section 15 below.

 Base: the completed Phase 3 character and movement system on overhaul/phase-3-character-system.